wieluk/psychopy_linux_installer/README.md

 Please reboot to apply security limits and to refresh system path.

 **Note:**
-All commands, along with the installed versions and set paths, as well as the command to refresh your system's PATH, will be displayed at the end of the script.
+All commands, along with the installed versions and set paths will be displayed at the end of the script.

 ## Uninstalling PsychoPy